Insights & Trends CX Contact Center

 Agent performance metrics help you assess agent productivity, responsiveness, and quality of service, allowing you to pinpoint strengths and areas for improvement.

-Alongside these metrics, you can leverage Zoom Contact Center’s voice analytics features to better assess agent performance and provide de-escalation suggestions in real time.
+Alongside these metrics, you can leverage Zoom Contact Center’s voice analytics features to assess agent performance better and provide de-escalation suggestions in real time.

 15. Calls answered per hour